 Cocktail Recipes

-Jameson Whiskey Sour Cocktail
+Classic Whiskey Sour Cocktail Recipe

 Looking for a cocktail that’s perfectly balanced—sweet, sour, and just strong enough?
 The Whiskey Sour cocktail is one of the go-to classic whiskey cocktails.
 Whether you’re mixing it up for happy hour or just craving something fresh and citrusy, the Jameson Whiskey Sour delivers smooth flavor with a vibrant kick.